Fiat 132: Overseas assembly

 In Poland the 132 was offered from 1973 as the Polski Fiat 132p.
 The car was described as "assembled by FSO", though actually the cars were shipped from Italy almost complete.
 FSO only did the final assembly, fitting minor parts like wipers, batteries, seats, wheels and logos.
 The Polski Fiat 132p was a favourite with high state officials and security services.
 For internal market it was available only for hard currency in Pewex stores.
 Until 1981, 4461 were assembled.
 270 Argentas were also assembled in this way in 1985 by FSO.

-Kia built 4,759 units of the 132 from CKD kits in 1979 in South Korea.
+Kia built 4,759 units of the 132 from CKD kits in South Korea, from 1979.